brunosalomaoleao/BigSMILESCanonicalization/CanonicalizationCode/Readme.md

-This folder contains the code for providing a canonical BigSMILES as well as validation results (in Validation folder).
+This folder contains the code for providing a canonical BigSMILES.
 File canon_tools.py contains the function canonicalize_bigsmiles(), which is responsible for canonicalizing BigSMILES strings.